ttlong3103/react-simple-tree-view/README.md

 MIT © [ttlong3103](https://github.com/ttlong3103)

-## Contribute
+## Development

-1. Clone this repository
-2. At root of repo, run `npm start`
+1. At root of repo, run `npm start`.
+This command builds code and watchs for code changes.
-3. Open another command-line, cd to folder `example` of this repo.
-At there, run `npm start`
+2. Open another command-line, `cd` to folder `example` of this repo and run `npm start`.
+This will start browser with above built code.